HomeSpan/HomeSpan/docs/Reference.md

   * sets an optional user-defined callback function, *func*, to be called by HomeSpan upon start-up just after WiFi connectivity has been initially established.
 This one-time call to *func* is provided for users that are implementing other network-related services as part of their sketch, but that cannot be started until WiFi connectivity is established.
 The function *func* must be of type *void* and have no arguments

 * `Span& setWifiCallbackAll(void (*func)(int count))`
   * similar to `setWiFiCallback()` above, but the user-defined callback function, *func*, is called by HomeSpan *every* time WiFi connectivity has been established or re-established after a disconnect.
-The function *func* must be of type *void* and accept a single int argument, *count*, into which HomeSpan passes the number of times WiFi has been established or re-established (i.e. count=1 on initial WiFi connection; count=2 if re-established after the first disconnect, etc.)
+The function *func* must be of type *void* and accept a single *int* argument, *count*, into which HomeSpan passes the number of times WiFi has been established or re-established (i.e. *count*=1 on initial WiFi connection; *count*=2 if re-established after the first disconnect, etc.)

 * `Span& setPairCallback(void (*func)(boolean status))`
   * sets an optional user-defined callback function, *func*, to be called by HomeSpan upon completion of pairing to a controller (*status=true*) or unpairing from a controller (*status=false*)